 While the frosting was setting in the freezer I started looking for decorating supplies.
 I had picked up a box of white fondant (which is going back to JoAnns), but just couldn’t bring myself to use it.
 We don’t like the taste, and I hate spending the money on something that is going to just be peeled off and thrown away.
 At swimming lessons this summer a friend of mine suggested trying out homemade marshmallow fondant.
 She said I would be surprised at how easy it was and told me that everyone will love it!
 She was right!!!
 (Just look at those kids scrapping the sides of the bowl for any scraps… Even my husband loved it!)

 I used this recipe as a guide.
 I only had a 10 oz bag of marshmallows in the cupboard, so I modified the recipe accordingly.
 After melting the marshmallows in the microwave I mixed in some powdered sugar to form a sticky dough and transfered it to my kitchenaid.
 I lost track of how much powdered sugar I used, but I basically just kept adding one cup at a time, kneading it with a hook attachment, until it was no longer sticky.
-I seperated it into three balls before kneading in some gel food coloring in pink and green
+I seperated it into three balls before kneading in some gel food coloring in pink and green.

 The recipe said to wrap the fondant tightly in plastic wrap and refrigerate over night, but I didn’t have time for that.
 It probably would have been much easier to work with, but I was just going for “pretty” not “perfect” and it all worked out. 🙂 I created my “ribbon” by rolling a slice of green and two slices of pink fondant onto a wide strip of white fondant.